- MFA in Documentary Media. Ryerson University, Canada

 - Certificate.
 Teachers and Trainers of Adults.
 Algonquin College, Canada

-Sadia is an assistant professor of English who teaches undergraduate courses in English writing, composition and rhetoric.
+Sadia is an associate professor of English who teaches undergraduate courses in English writing, composition and rhetoric.
 As a liberal arts faculty member, she explores the interdisciplinary connections between the English language, literature, art, and design practices.
 As a writer, she focuses on creative non-fiction.
 Her research interests also revolve around the use of personal narratives as a form of scholarly research.
 She is interested in documentary storytelling through visual and literary methods.
 Trained in documentary media, she is also interested in the teaching and use of digital storytelling as a tool for community development.
 Sadia’s educational background includes an MFA in Documentary Media Studies, a BA in English, and a Certificate to Teach English Language to Adults (CELTA).
 She has additional training in adult education.